whitejv/MWPLog/notes/mwp_data_service_plan.md

     *   It publishes these request messages to the `mwp_data_service`'s request topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_request`).
     *   It subscribes to the `mwp_data_service`'s response topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_results`).
     *   It receives the full JSON watertable results from the `mwp_data_service`.
-    *   **(Future Work)** It will parse this JSON and update up to 155 specific Blynk datastreams via the Blynk Platform, corresponding to 31 predefined Controller/Zone rows of data.
+    *   It parses this JSON and updates its internal `blynk_display_table`.
+    *   It then publishes data from this table to the Blynk Platform in batches using the `batch_ds` datastream feature.
 5.  **MWP Data Aggregation Service (This Go App):** The core component detailed in this plan.
 It connects *only* to the local MQTT Broker and InfluxDB.
     *   Subscribes to the request topic on the local MQTT Broker (e.g., `mwp/json/data/log/dataservice/query_request`) to receive time window selection.
     *   Processes requests received from the `BlynkLog` app.